A Marketer's List of New Year’s Resolutions for 2019

 Start with your inbox.
-A lot of the email we receive could be moved into chat or into a Slack channel, or into other project management systems.
+A lot of the emails we receive could be moved into chat or into a Slack channel, or into another project management system.
 There are probably several newsletters or company updates you could unsubscribe from, or at least automatically direct into a folder, so you don’t have to manually save them every time.

+- Time.
 Outsourcing things initially takes more time than doing them yourself.
 For instance, if you’re constantly behind, you’ll probably skip having a header designed for a new blog post because you don’t have even 24 hours turnaround time for a header to be made.
-So apply our next suggestion to open up some time.
+Apply our next suggestion to free up some time in your schedule.

 4. Take a content fast.

 Don’t worry about them.
 You have plenty of content already.
 Just republish some of your best social media and blog posts from prior months.
-If you’ve been publishing content on anything like a regular basis (even two blog posts and 16 social media posts per month), you’ve got plenty of content for one month’s worth of publishing.
-Besides… in all honesty, most of your audience never saw your content the first time you published it, anyway.
+If you’ve been publishing content on regular basis (even two blog posts and 16 social media posts per month), you’ve got plenty of content for one month’s worth of publishing.

-Use this free time to systematize your content marketing, and all your marketing.
+Use this free time to systematize your content marketing.
 As we’ve mentioned, it takes time to outsource tasks.
 So use this time to create those training materials and documentation.
 It takes time to retool your email management and meeting management – use this time to test out new systems.
-And, of course, it takes time to learn new skills.
-This month of extra time could be a great opportunity to learn new things.

 5. Embrace the big technology shifts of digital marketing: mobile, video and voice search.